Hunde-D/Next-template/README.md

 ---

-## Notes

-- This template includes both `package-lock.json` and `pnpm-lock.yaml` files to provide flexibility.
-- **It is recommended to use only one of these files based on your preferred package manager.**
-- If you prefer npm, keep `package-lock.json` and delete `pnpm-lock.yaml`.
-- If you prefer pnpm, keep `pnpm-lock.yaml` and delete `package-lock.json`.
-- Ensure you only keep one lock file to avoid conflicts during dependency installation.

----

 ## Available Scripts

 The following scripts are available and work with both `npm` and `pnpm`:

 - **`dev`**: Start the development server.

   ```bash
   npm run dev
   # or